brashrebel/wp-activity/readme.txt

 Users can see what other members do in the blog.
 Great for multi-users blogs or community blogs.
 There is also an activity RSS feed.

-Users who don't want to appear can hide their events from profile.
+User who don't want to appear can hide its activity from profile.
 In that case, this user activity is not stored in database.

-Activity can be followed by RSS feed.
+Users activity can be followed by RSS feed.

 Translations :